 The Lighthouse at Lighthouse Cove (Dickinson Avenue) - An iconic landmark and popular meeting place on the Bay surrounded by restaurants for live music and open air dining.

 The Town has two memorial parks on the Bay, Sunset Park (Dagsworthy Avenue) and Monigle Park (Read Avenue).
-While both offer the public seating, access to the Bay, and views of ospreys and sunsets, these parks are not well maintained by the Town and are thus underutilized.
+While both offer the public seating, access to the Bay, and views of ospreys and sunsets, these parks need better maintenance by the Town and are thus underutilized.

 Families and Children - Dewey Beach offers weekly movies and bonfires with storytelling on the beach, organized sports on the beach in the early evening, a